United States of America Mathematical Olympiad: Present

-AMC 12 based indices are determined by taking AMC 12 Score + 10*(AIME Score).
-AMC 10 based indices are determined by taking AMC 10 Score + 10*(AIME Score).
+AMC 12 based indices are determined by taking AMC 12 Score + 20*(AIME Score).
+AMC 10 based indices are determined by taking AMC 10 Score + 20*(AIME Score).
 Cutoffs, based on AMC 12 indices, are determined so that approximately 260-270 students qualify for the USAMO.
 Cutoffs, based on AMC 10 indices, are determined so that approximately 230-240 students qualify for the USAJMO.
 If a student took the AMC 10 and 12 (i.e. AMC 10A and 12B or AMC 12A and 10B) and qualified for both the USAMO and USAJMO, the student must take the USAMO.
 In 2020, due to grading constraints caused by the COVID-19 pandemic, lower numbers of students were admitted (223 USAMO qualifiers and 158 USAJMO qualifiers).
-To increase the limited pool of female students for team selection, females received a lower cutoff than males.
-This policy change was never officially announced by the MAA and was decided upon a week before the administration of the exam.
+In addition, students who qualify for the AIME through scoring at least 68/75 on the United States of America Mathematical Talent Search can qualify for the USAMO by scoring at least 11 on the AIME or the USAJMO by scoring 9-10 on the AIME, provided the student is eligible.